-For the time being, the only external module we need to worry about is the one that provides the testing infrastructure for CIS 120 projects.
-This module is called Assert, and one of the commands it provides is the run_test command described next.
+For the time being, the only external module we need to worry about is the one that provides the testing infrastructure for CIS 1200 projects.
+This module is called Assert, and one of the commands it provides is the run\test command described next.

-All of our homework projects and labs already include the following line, which ensures that run_test is available:
+All of our homework projects and labs already include the following line, which ensures that run\test is available:

 '''

-( Import the CIS 120 testing infrastructure library )
+( Import the CIS 1200 testing infrastructure library )

 ;; open Assert

 '''

-The run_test Command
+The run\test Command

-The last command needed for the homework assignments (at least for now), is run_test, which, as described above is provided by the Assert library.
+The last command needed for the homework assignments (at least for now), is run\test, which, as described above is provided by the Assert library.

-The run_test command takes two arguments: (1) a string that serves as a label for the test and is used when printing the results of the test, and (2) a function identifier that names the test to be run.
+The run\test command takes two arguments: (1) a string that serves as a label for the test and is used when printing the results of the test, and (2) a function identifier that names the test to be run.

-Here is an example use of run_test:
+Here is an example use of run\test:

+'''

 let test () : bool =

 (1 + 2 + 3) = 7

 ;; run_test "1 + 2 + 3" test

+'''

-The test function declared just above run_test takes no arguments, as indicated by the () parameter, and returns a bool result.
+The test function declared just above run\test takes no arguments, as indicated by the () parameter, and returns a bool result.
 A test succeeds if it returns the value true and fails otherwise (note that a test might fail by calling failwith, in which case no answer is actually returned).

-The effect of the run_test command is to execute the test function and, if the test fails, print an error message to the terminal that indicates which test failed.
-In the example above, it is easy to see that this test fails, since $1 + 2 + 3 \Longrightarrow 6$, which is not equal to 7.
+The effect of the run\test command is to execute the test function and, if the test fails, print an error message to the terminal that indicates which test failed.
+In the example above, it is easy to see that this test fails, since $1 + 2 + 3 \implies 6$ , which is not equal to 7.